The Boke of Margery Kempe (composed ca. 1436-38) and the Book of Showings of Julian of Norwich (ca. 1390)

 Genre:

 Julian's book focuses almost exclusively upon her consciousness and the visions which appear to it.
+If you believe what she tells you, God is a character in her narrative.
 Because she was an anchoress, a woman who retreated to a life of spiritual contemplation in a tiny room attached to the outer wall of the Church of St. Julian, she had almost no contact with any member of the outside world, apparently for most of her adult life.

 Plot Summary: